 Confusing, no?
 What's key to remember as that these optical transformations provided by prism lenses are an important part of vision therapy.
 There are several procedures that can make use of prisms of various kinds and these are often mounted in glasses frames.
 These prism glasses may shift the visual environment and require the person to adapt to the visual change through visually directed motor activities.
 A different pair of prism glasses using a different arrangement of prisms may help a person see single.

-Sometimes prisms are only be used the therapy room to help teach a patient how to consistently use the two eyes work together, or to make a patient's visual system learn to cope with visual stressors.
+Sometimes prisms are only be used in the therapy room to help teach a patient how to consistently use the two eyes work together or to make a patient's visual system learn to cope with visual stressors.
 Prisms used in these ways for visual training/vision therapy are not typically worn as a habitual prescription, they are instead used only during therapy activities under the supervision of their optometrist and/or vision therapist.

-This is not as common of a use of prism lenses, but it can be a very help one.
+This is not as common of a use of prism lenses, but it can be a very helpful one.
 When a person suffers a loss of part of the visual field due to some trauma or disease, prisms are sometimes used to help them be more aware of the missing part of the field.
 These may be a fairly simple design that moves the whole field slightly to increase awareness, or it may be a very specialized type of "sighting" prism that covers only part of the field.
 This can allow the person to monitor the blind field for obstructions or oncoming objects quickly without turning the head or eyes and losing track of straight ahead.